azkiflay/terraform/README.md

     terraform apply
 ```

 After displaying the actions that it will take on approval, Terraform prompts you to enter **yes** to confirm the plan.
-When successfully executed, "*terraform apply*" displays a message on the local machine Terraform is running, as shown in Figure 3.
-Importantly, the real-world effect of the command can be observed by the creation of the EC2 instance online.
+When successfully executed, "*terraform apply*" displays a message on the local machine on which Terraform is running as shown in Figure 3.
+Moreover, the real-world effect of the command can be observed by the creation of an EC2 instance on AWS, display to the right of Figure 3.
 <figure>
 <table>
   <tr>